 Dupden is a nice and friendly man and the most striking feature was his long thin beard.
 Since it was almost evening, we freshened up and then Dupden offered us Chee.

 Chee is a local alcoholic drink served in a big bamboo glass along with a bamboo pipe.
 Chee is made from millet by fermenting it for days.
 The hostess served us a pork dish that tasted like heaven.
 And then we continued our chit-chat with Dupden and his family.
-They were such a friendly lot.
+We never felt that we were away from family!

 Dupden is a skilled archer.
 He displayed his skill of archery to us.
 We could see how the little kids were following him and impersonating him.
 Dupden is famous around this area!